 ALEC currently works with the Northern Territory Department of Land Resource Management (DLRM) - Flora and Fauna Division, NT Parks and Wildlife Commission (PWC), Land for Wildlife Alice Springs (LFW), Centralian Land Management Association (CLMA), Alice Springs Desert Park (ASDP), Alice Springs Field Naturalists Club (ASFNC), Australian Wildlife Conservancy (AWC), Olive Pink Botanical Gardens (OPBG), Alice Springs Landcare and other partners to develop field trips, workshops and on-ground conservation activities.

 The Biodiversity Matters program includes informational sessions and hands-on field trips, where participants learn about local biodiversity issues and participate in conservation activities including flora and fauna research, weed removal, fencing and other activities as needed.

-With funding cuts to organising body ALEC, there isn't an organised Biodiversity Matters program of activities in 2017.
-ALEC is still working with partners to develop activities on an as-needs basis and these opportunities are promoted via the Biodiversity Matters Facebook page and email list.
+ALEC is working with partners to develop activities on an as-needs basis and these opportunities are promoted via the Biodiversity Matters Facebook page and email list.

 Register your interest in receiving email notifications of upcoming Biodiversity Matters activities by emailing email@example.com